darbyluv2code/fullstack-angular-and-springboot/install-angular-tools/mac/install-mac.md

 1. In a web browser, visit https://code.visualstudio.com/

-2. Follow the link to download Visual Studio Code for the Mac
+2. Follow the link to download Visual Studio Code for Mac

 3. Unzip the downloaded file